meilisearch/documentation/reference/api/documents.md

 <RouteHighlighter method="POST" route="/indexes/{index_uid}/documents"/>

-Add a list of documents or replace them if they already exist.
+Add an array of documents or replace them if they already exist.
 If the provided index does not exist, it will be created.

 If you send an already existing document (same [document id](/learn/core_concepts/primary_key.md#document-id)) the **whole existing document** will be overwritten by the new document.
 Fields that are no longer present in the new document are removed.

-For a partial update of the document see [add or update documents](/reference/api/documents.md#add-or-update-documents).
+For a partial update of the document see the [add or update documents](/reference/api/documents.md#add-or-update-documents) endpoint.

-This endpoint accepts the following content-types:
+This endpoint accepts the following content types:

 - `application/json`
 - `application/x-ndjson`